 Action Worksheet

-120252 VI 02 2002
+220202 ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) (

 Name of Jurisdiction: Salem

-D: 1 / \$7 1 1 1994

 Risk / Vulnerability

-Problem being Mitigated: Risks/vulnerabilities associated with schools and large employer facilities that do not have certified tornado safe rooms and use alternative
+Problem being Mitigated: Risks/vulnerabilities associated with schools and large employer

+facilities that do not have certified tornado safe rooms and use alternative

-facilities to shelter students, staff, and employees in the event of high
+facilities to shelter students, staff, and employees in the event of high winds/tornados.

-winds/tornados.

 Hazard(s) Addressed: Severe Storms and Tornados

-Tiuzui u(s) Tiuui esseu.
-Action or Project
+Hazaru(s) Addressed: Action or Project

 Action/Project Number: 1.10

+Action/1 Toject Number: 1.10

 Name of Action or Project: Increasing the number of certified tornado safe rooms and storm shelters

-· · in high population areas
+Time of fiction of Troject. in high population areas

 Disseminate information on the importance of and funding sources for

 Action or Project constructing storm shelters, especially tornado safe rooms near schools

 Description: and large employment centers that currently do not have access to safe

-rooms.
+• rooms.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through

-E di LO d current technology, better planning, and hazard mitigation activities.
+current technology, better planning, and hazard mitigation activities.

 Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or

 casualties, and emergency management costs/community costs.

-Responsible Plan for Implementation EMD
+Plan for Implementation

+Responsible EMD

-Organization/Department: LIVID
+Organization/Department:

 Action/Project Priority: 21 - High Priority

-Timeline for Completion: On-going
+Timeline for Completion: On-going On-going

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash,

-2222 goods, or services.
+goods, or services.

 Local Planning Mechanisms Hazard Mitigation Plan, LEOPs, Capital Improvement Plan

 to be Used in

 Implementation, if any:

-Progress Report
+A ation Status Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A